nus-cs2113-AY2021S2/ip/docs/README.md

 Deadline is the other special kind of task, which contains a date (and time) that you need to finish it by.
 The date (and time) is specified after `/by` keyword.
-The date (and time) format is exactly same as the one for `event`.
+The date (and time) format is exactly the same as the one for `event`.

 Format: `deadline <DEADLINE DESCRIPTION> /by <DATE|TIME>`